C# Dictionary Equals: If Contents Are the SameTest two Dictionary instances for equality of all elements, where ordering does not matter.

 equal = false;

-Notes, algorithm.
 The algorithm used has several details.
 If you do not correctly add every constraint, it will not return correct results.
-The counts of the two dictionaries must be equal.
+The counts of the 2 dictionaries must be equal.

+A summary.
 It is possible to compare two Dictionary instances for equality using a custom method with key-value pair checking.
-There are other possible implementations, but this one is fairly resource-efficient and also simple.
+There are other possible implementations.